-Our 2015 Sustainability Report highlights Westport's updates, progress, and challenges in reaching our vision of a sustainable transportation future.
-We continue to strive to create leading edge technologies that meet or exceed the requirements of legislation and industry codes and standards to shift the transportation sector to natural gas.
-Working in conjunction with our partners, we are committed to delivering low-emission natural gas solutions that will meet the demand for high-efficiency, high-performance, and low-carbon transportation.
+Our 2016 Sustainability Report highlights the new Westport Fuel Systems updates, progress, and challenges in reaching our vision of a sustainable transportation future.
+We continue to strive to create leading edge technologies that meet or exceed the requirements of legislation and industry codes and standards to shift the transportation sector to gaseous fuels.
+Working in conjunction with our partners, we are committed to delivering low-emission gaseous fuel solutions that will meet the demand for high-efficiency, highperformance, and low-carbon transportation.

-The heightened focus on the environmental performance of the transportation sector with more stringent requirements for increased engine efficiency, improved urban air quality, and GHG emission reductions has put pressure on engine and vehicle manufacturers but introduced an opportunity for collaboration and innovation.
+The heightened focus on the environmental performance of the transportation sector with more stringent requirements for increased engine efficiency, improved urban air quality, and greenhouse gas ("GHG") emission reductions has put pressure on engine and vehicle manufacturers, but also introduced an opportunity for collaboration and innovation.

 The California Air Resources Board ("CARB") adopted optional low oxides of nitrogen ("NOx") emission standards for on-road heavy-duty engines in 2013.
 For California to meet its 2023 and 2023 ambient ozone air quality standards, CARB estimates that it will require a 90% reduction in NOx emissions below 2010 baseline levels measured in the South Coast air basin.

-The Cummins Westport ISL G Near Zero became the first mid-range engine in North America to receive emissions certifications from both the U.S. EPA and ARB in California that meet the 0.02 g/bhp-hr optional Near Zero NOx Emissions standards for medium-duty truck, urban bus, school bus, and refuse applications.
-Methane emissions have also been cut dramatically though the combined use of closed crankcase ventilation and revised catalyst formulations.
-Coupled with renewable natural gas ("RNG"), an ISL G Near Zero will offer zero-emission benefits comparable to an electric vehicle.
+The Cummins Westport ISLG Near Zero became the first mid-range engine in North America to receive emissions certifications from both the U.S. EPA and CARB that meet the 0.02 g/bhp-hr optional Near Zero NOx Emissions standards for medium-duty truck, urban bus, school bus, and refuse applications.
+Methane emissions have also been cut dramatically through the combined use of closed crankcase ventilation and revised catalyst formulations.

 This chart shows the fuel carbon intensity on a per unit energy basis.
 For example, for 1 MJ of energy of CNG made from landfill gas and used in an engine, the total amount of CO2 WTW that results is about 85% lower than using 1 MJ of diesel.
 This chart addresses only the fuel, and as such does not take into account engine tailpipe emissions of methane, or any differences in engine efficiency.